Contact Us for a Free Consultation 212-240-9465

 Motorcyclists lack the protection of an enclosed vehicle and are therefore considerably more vulnerable to serious injuries in a crash.
 If you or your loved one has been hurt in a motorcycle accident, contact Michael J. Redenburg, Esq.
 P.C.
-Our attorneys are dedicated advocates for injured motorcyclists, serving Manhattan and New York City.
-Michael J. Redenburg holds a motorcycle license and enjoyed motorcycling for many years.
+Our attorneys are dedicated advocates for injured motorcyclists, serving Manhattan and New York City’s surrounding boroughs.
+Michael J. Redenburg holds a motorcycle license and enjoyed motorcycling for more than a decade, having owned a Honda CBR600, a Kawasaki ZX-9 and a Harley-Davidson Springer Soft tail.

 Why Choose Us?